- Info & Pricing

 The weight and density of an object speed it up.
 The shape of the object, and the drag it creates as it falls, slows it down.
 And the combined result is the object's terminal velocity.

-How this works in skydiving is that people equip themselves correctly and train to manipulate their body position so they can go at the same speed.
-Skydiving on your own is great, but getting together with you friends in freefall is even better.
+How this works in tandem skydiving is that people equip themselves correctly and train to manipulate their body position so they can go at the same speed.
+Skydiving on your own is great, especially at Skydive OC but getting together with you friends in freefall is even better.

 Smaller skydivers wear tight fitting suits to create less drag, or even wear extra weight to add speed.
 Larger skydivers wear baggy suits and fly their bodies in positions to create more drag and go slower.
 This is where the number 120 mph is used, as it is considered the approximate average terminal velocity of a skydiver.

 So terminal velocity is not a single set speed and can be affected by various factors.
-120mph is what you hear most because it is kind of true and is a nice round number that people have a frame of reference for.
+The speed 120 mph is what you hear most because it is kind of true and is a nice round number that people have a frame of reference for.